-With an overarching mission of “advancing health worldwide,” the University of California, San Francisco (UCSF) is devoted at every level to serving the public.
+With an overarching mission of “advancing health worldwide,” UC San Francisco is devoted at every level to serving the public.

 From free children’s health screenings to providing care for the low-income, homeless and under-insured, from innovative partnerships attacking the roots of poor health care to cutting-edge biotechnology that will cure some of the most pernicious diseases, UCSF brings significant resources to an ambitious public mission — and not only does so every day, but has done so for nearly 150 years.

 UCSF’s public mission goes beyond San Francisco, and delivers a substantial impact upon the Bay Area, all of California, the nation and the world.
 This impact comes not only from the institution, but also from the individuals who comprise it — UCSF’s top-notch faculty, staff and students.

 Thanks to their passion to serve the public, their collective efforts provide world-class health care; educate the next generation of doctors, nurses, dentists, pharmacists and scientists; support elementary and high school education; make groundbreaking scientific discoveries; and provide a substantial economic impact for the Bay Area and Northern California.